Early Childhood Education Fast Track (ECE)

 All students who participate in unpaid education placements during the course of their program will be required to successfully complete the mandatory Safety in the Workplace course prior to going out on placement.
 The course will provide students with an introduction to workplace hazards and general safety awareness.
 Students will receive a Record of Completion to provide evidence of this training to placement sites and will consent to their workplace insurance coverage.

-Prior to your first placement, you must sign an electronic Declaration of Understanding of WSIB Coverage related to Unpaid Clinical Placements indicating you understand that WSIB coverage will be provided through the Ministry of Training, Colleges, and Universities while you are on training placements.
+Prior to your first placement, you must sign an electronic Declaration of Understanding of WSIB Coverage related to Unpaid Clinical Placements indicating you understand that WSIB coverage will be provided through the Ministry of Advanced Education and Skills Development while you are on training placements.
 It is your responsibility to ensure that the Declaration of Understanding for WSIB Coverage is signed off electronically or you will not be allowed to attend your field experience.

 Concerns regarding Student Safety or the Safety and Care/Service for Clients